• Skip to primary navigation

 Celery adds a refreshing herbal note.

-Mirepoix serves as the building blocks for more complex flavors like duxelles or sofrito.
+Mirepoix is the building blocks for more complex flavors like duxelles or sofrito.

-Add mushrooms or tomatoes to enhance the taste even further.
+Add mushrooms or tomatoes to improve the taste even further.

 Mirepoix is a blend of onions, carrots, and celery.